FurryCoders/falocalrepo-server/README.md

 ## Pages

+_Note:_ the images used in the following sections were taken using light mode, but all pages also support dark mode.

 ### Home

 The home page displays general information about the database and contains links to browse and search pages for the